Listed Biotechnology Companies P

 PYC - PYC Therapeutics Ltd. (formerly Phylogica)

 Drug discovery company which listed at the end of March 2005 at a premium of 30%, and retained this value through 2005.
 The company was promoted at a time of downturn in the sector and it was reasonable to expect that prices would decline once initial euphoria had dissipated.
 In 2006, the shares of the company rose, fell then recovered and rose 88% overall associated with heightened expectations for company developments and new indications.
 This continued initially into 2007 but with some subsequent fall in prices due to lack of noticeable progress.
 This resulted in decision to change CEOs at the end of the year.
 We consider that longer term share trends will be similar to current levels: market cap of $18 million at end of 2010 was fair (down 60% in 2007 and down 81% in 2008 but up 238% in 2009 associated with engagement of investment advisors and speculation over collaborations with large pharmas including Roche and Pfizer).
 There was a 53% decline in 2010 despite an agreement with Medimmune and Pfizer.
 There were price oscillations in 2011 to $18 million (eventually down 38%) due to speculation resulting from promotion by analysts, further fund raising and new and extended collaboration agreements.
 Improving financials in 2012 appeared to have had limited effect on prices with falls unexplained (down 38% to $11 million) with licensing of technology into the cosmetics industry and new fund raising.
 There was an extension of existing collaborative agreements and a new commercialisation agreement in 2013, none of which appeared to have had an effect on the bottom line or the share price although there was a 32% drop to $10 million with recapitalisation in train.
 Underwritten entitlement issue 87% acceptance and 59% share rise in 2014 to company value of $16 million with emphasis on international collaborations.
 However this was reversed when Janssen decided not to continue with collaboration and now a new agreement has been signed with Genentech (up 12% in 2014 at $19 million with more funds raised and new agreement with Genentech).
 There was a 26% increase in 2015 to $24 million without a satisfactory explanation by the company and then a doubling of price with announcement of positive research results with Phylogica's fusion products.
 This was followed by a fall with announcement of entitlement issue to raise further funds (in 2015 down 32% at $26 million) following fund raising.
 Shares up 92% in 2016 to company value of $50 million.
 There was a further 60% increase in 2017 to $85 million with funds raised and appointment of new CEO and CSO as well as new company strategy moving from product development to platform commercialisation.
 There was a 30% decrease in 2018 to $68 million with substantial changeover of Board and management and raising of funds and a 121% increase in 2019 to $182 million with preclinical trials promising and a move to rebrand the company as PYC Therapeutics.
 There was a 137% increase in 2020 to $466 million with appointment of US-based Managing Director, opening of office in Boston MA, speculation over forthcoming clinical trial, announced treatment for retinitis pigmentosa and raising of substantial new funds.
 There was an 8% decrease in 2021 to $429 million with trials progressing.
 There was a 49% decrease in 2022 to $219 million with a recent rise resulting from market promotion and toxicology tests successful.
 There was a 59% increase in 2023 to $411 million with market promotion and second potential product added to portfolio as well as commencement of key clinical trial.
 Company has raised substantial funds for coming clinical trials.
-There has been a 65% increase in 2024 at $849 million with substantial funds raised and FDA granting orphan drug and rare pediatric drug designations to lead candidate with promising clinical results .
-(25/10/24)
+There was a 20% increase in 2024 at $616 million with substantial funds raised and FDA granting orphan drug and rare pediatric drug designations to lead candidate with promising clinical results .
+There was a 10:1 share consolidation in November.
+There has been a 13% increase in 2025 to $866 million with regulatory approval for new trial, extension of current trial and substantial funds raised.
+However resignation of MD and replacement with Chairman resulted in 30% share price fall.
+This has been partly reversed with reappointment of the MD and reorganisation of the Board with a new independent Chairman.
+(27/11/25)